Browser does not support script.

 An MA degree in the humanities or social sciences, with a mark of Distinction or high Merit (or international equivalent).
 In exceptional circumstances, applicants holding a first class honours degree (or overseas equivalent) may be admitted.
 Applicants must demonstrate mastery of the academic background deemed relevant to the research proposed.

-Prior to formal application students develop a cogent research proposal in correspondence with the Director of Research, Professor McCarty.
-On his approval, formal application may proceed.
+Prior to formal application students develop a cogent research proposal in correspondence with Dr Mark Hedges.
 A preliminary visit to the department in London is highly desirable but not required.
 Normally studies begin in the autumn semester.
 If advised to proceed, applications should be made by early January, particularly if funding is required.
 Admission to the PhD programme is initially for the MPhil, but we expect students to transfer to the PhD after an appropriate period, by agreement with their supervisor, the departmental Research Committee and the College.

 No information required.